kdpkst/file-transfer-and-network-traffic-control/README.md

 ## SDN-based Network Traffic Control

-The SDN Traffic Forwarding and Redistribution project leverages Software-Defined Networking (SDN) principles to manage network traffic.
-This project focuses on utilizing Mininet to construct a basic SDN network topology and simulating traffic control by employing SDN flow entries.
+The project utilizes Mininet, a powerful tool for emulating software-defined networks, to construct a simple SDN network topology and simulating both traffic forwarding and redirection by employing SDN flow entries, all within the Mininet-emulated environment.

 ### Requirements
 ...